 - Split-core current sensor.
-This sensor opens so that it can be attached around the circuit being monitored without interrupting power. - Solid-core current sensor.
+This sensor opens so that it can be attached around the circuit being monitored without interrupting power.
+Unless otherwise specified, all Class 3400 meters are supplied with this sensor type. - Solid-core current sensor.
 This sensor does not open and requires the monitored conductor to be removed from the circuit to install the current sensor.
 This type is only supplied when specified at time of order.